tcltk/tcllib/embedded/md/tcllib/files/modules/base32/base32core.md

 The full mappings, regular and inverse, created here map to and from bit sequences, and also handle the partial mappings at the end of a string\.

-This is in essence an internal package to be used by implementors of a base32 en\- and decoder\.
-A regular user has no need of this package at all\.
+*This is essentially an internal package to be used by implementors* *of base32 encoders and decoders\.
+Regular users do not need this package\.*

 # <a name='section2'></a>API